 When someone is sharing their story that happened on another mission, you listen.
 And as a result of listening to them, when you are faced with that same scenario-slash-challenge, you take a different approach.

-Picking up the NEOWISE project, it was already a well-established mission with seasoned personnel in key roles, meeting the science objectives.
+I also work on the NEOWISE project.
+When I joined the mission, it was already a well-established mission with seasoned personnel in key roles, meeting the science objectives.
 I think Comet NEOWISE was a welcoming gift.
-All I had to do was take over from the previous project manager, who had done a fantastic job, and maintain the continuity of operations.
+All I had to do was take over from the previous project manager – who had done a fantastic job – and then maintain the continuity of operations.

 This all had to be accomplished working remotely during the COVID-19 pandemic, too.
 I had to establish with the team that I understood the mission science objective, the spacecraft, and the ground system, to the point that they embraced me as the new leader.
 That way, there’s no controversy because there was an early acknowledgment in understanding their roles and their jobs.
 It wasn’t like a leader coming in and changing everything the way they want it.
 It didn’t require change, just sustainment.

 I also spent 19 years working on the Spitzer mission.
 It will always rank as one of NASA’s greatest observatories for studying the cosmos, and I can’t say enough about the people that contributed to such a successful mission.